Our first full day in Seattle with our four kids was so much fun! We had a long list of things to see and do, so we headed out early and got started.

 After the sun went down, we called it a day and headed north to catch the ferry back to Whidbey Island.
 We saw and did lots of fun things, and this was just Day 1!

-Check out our adventures on Day 2! (coming soon) P.S.
-If you’re wondering where the Space Needle and Pike Place Market are, read Day 2 in Seattle!
+If you’re wondering where the Space Needle and Pike Place Market are, check out our Seattle adventures on Day 2!